-If you don’t wish to wait until 10 weeks prior (when final balance is due), feel free to contact us with any questions or concerns you may have.
+Feel free to contact us with any questions or concerns you may have.

-But, as the situation continues to change week by week, you may still be able to travel as planned.
-So if you decide you do not want to travel on the booked dates, we’ll work with you and our partners (such as hotels, safari camps and airlines) to defer dates to suit you, if at all possible.
+If you decide you do not want to travel on the booked dates, we’ll work with you and our partners (such as hotels, safari camps and airlines) to defer dates to suit you, if at all possible.

 However there may be change fees, especially if you choose to defer ahead of time, such as seasonal price changes, flight change costs and a nominal admin fee.
-(Naturally we will try to keep these as low as possible.)
+(Naturally, we will try to keep these as low as possible.)

-If you wish to cancel, we will endeavour to recover supplier deposits where possible.
+If you wish to cancel, we will endeavour to recover supplier payments where possible.
 But the reality is that African safari companies have had virtually no Government assistance during the Pandemic.
 So some suppliers are sticking to their Terms and Conditions in cases of outright cancellation.